-Today, there are 27 available urban games (9 in English), showing Poznań and its surrounding areas from various perspectives.
+Today, there are almost 30 available urban games (also in English - you can fnd them HERE), showing Poznań and its surrounding areas from various perspectives.
 One of the games is dedicated to the oldest part of Poznań - Ostrów Tumski, another to Poznań Uprising, yet another to places connected to kings and emperors who visited Poznań over the ages.
 The gameplays have been developed in a way which allows them to be played over a span of a few hours, and be interesting and understandable also for people who don’t really know Poznań’s history.

 Inscriptions, hidden sculptures, architectural details together with the content of the card are hints for the players to follow, leading to an exciting finale.
 Game players can feel like characters of “The Da Vinci Code”.

 The Poznań’s largest urban Citadel park is around 100 hectares and is located in the center of the city, on the remains of a former Prussian fortress.
 Until the 19th century it was a hill with a picturesquely located village of Winiary (the name referring to vine cultivation), and afterwards it had been transformed into a massive fort.
 After WW2 it became an urban park.
 Many alleys and charming nooks invite the stollers, and the lovers of rollerblading or biking find it a dream location for active leisure.
 A huge meadow in the middle of the park is a place of various events and music concerts.
 Citadel’s number of restaurants and cafes offer tasty refreshments and a comfy rest.